wp-plugins/ps-disable-auto-formatting/readme.txt

 * Batch formatting to all articles that you have already posted.

 = Version History =
+* **0.9.2**
+ * bugfix : disappearing nothing included paragraph and linebreak element when load a post to edit
+ * bugfix : wrong javascript path in case of WordPress is set as sub directory.
+ * bugfix : in version 2.6 or 2.5, javascript isn't replaced.
 * **0.9.1**
  * bugfix : disappearing paragraph element with swithing mode in some browsers
  * compatible with quickpress